backstage/backstage/.changeset/silent-carpets-explode.md

 '@backstage/plugin-catalog-backend-module-bitbucket-server': patch
 ---

-Added throttling to the BitbucketServerEntityProvider
+Added throttling to the BitbucketServerClient